markrtak/Multimodal-AI-Chef-Agent-/README.md

 * Conversational context
 * Tool-based workflows

-The system combines OpenAI multimodal models with LangChain agents to create an interactive cooking assistant capable of recipe suggestions, ingredient analysis, food understanding, and contextual follow-up interactions.
+The system combines LangChain agents with the OpenRouter hosted NVIDIA Nemotron Free model to create an interactive cooking assistant capable of recipe suggestions, ingredient analysis, food understanding, and contextual follow-up interactions.

 ---